 “Made with fresh sticky Medjool dates and oats—a great pick-me-up energy snack”

-We really like this date flapjack recipe because it's tasty, filling and healthy.
-By using fresh dates you will get a lovely moist, sticky filling to the flapjack mixture, dried dates won't work, (however if you can only get dried dates soak them in water or fruit juice for a couple of hours before using).
+I really like this date flapjack recipe because it's tasty, filling, and I think quite healthy.
+By using fresh dates you will get a lovely moist, sticky filling to the flapjack—dried dates won't work, however, if you can only get dried dates soak them in water for a few hours to hydrate them before using.

-If packing up for lunch, snacks, sport fuel or picnics we suggest that you wrap it in greasproof paper then seal into a parcel with plastic film, or foil, this should keep it from crumbling up or drying out.
+If packing up for lunch, snacks, or picnics I suggest that you wrap it in waxed paper then seal into a parcel with plastic film or foil, this should keep it from breaking up or drying out.
 Alternatively put it into a hard snack box to keep it safe.
-We would never advocate any foods be wrapped directly in plastic film.